 6. Avoid trademark infringement

 You have to be careful because it’s not whether you think your domain name could be confused.
-It’s whether you think a judge in a jurisdiction, where a company might take legal action against you, would consider your domain name confusable.
+It’s whether you believe a judge in a jurisdiction where a company might take legal action against you would consider your domain name confusable.

 This can also create brand confusion, which is hard for your brandability.